amrvac/amrvac/doc/particle.md

     * Perpendicular velocity \f$v_\perp\f$;
     * Four parallel acceleration terms (see right-hand side of the \f$du_{\|}/dt\f$ equation above);
     * Seven drift velocity terms (in magnitude; see right-hand side of the \f$d\textbf{R}/dt\f$ equation above).
-  * For the \p 'sample' mode, by default (regardless of the value of \p npayload in the <tt>.par</tt> file) there will be a number of payloads \p n=nw, where \p nw is the number of variables in the fluid simulation.
+  * For the \p 'sample' mode, by default (regardless of the value of \p ndefpayload in the <tt>.par</tt> file) there will be a number of payloads \p n=nw, where \p nw is the number of variables in the fluid simulation.
 Each of these payloads samples one of the *primitive* fluid quantities, and therefore in the <tt>.csv</tt> output these payloads are named according to the names given to the primitive quantities.

-  If the user wishes to define a custom payload update routine, this can be done in the \p mod_usr.t file.
-The user-defined routine <em>must</em> be associated with the \p usr_update_payload pointer at the beginning of \p mod_usr.t.
+  A custom payload update routine allows the user to store additional payloads (on top of the default ones).
+This can be done in the \p mod_usr.t file via a user-defined routine which *must* be associated with the \p usr_update_payload pointer at the beginning of \p mod_usr.t.
 The required format for a user-defined payload update routine (e.g. named \p update_payload) is:

   \code{.f90}
-  subroutine update_payload(igrid,w,wold,xgrid,xpart,upart,qpart,mpart,payload,npayload,particle_time)
+  subroutine update_payload(igrid,w,wold,xgrid,x,u,q,m,mypayload,mynpayload,particle_time)
     use mod_global_parameters
-    integer, intent(in)           :: igrid,npayload
+    integer, intent(in)           :: igrid,mynpayload
     double precision, intent(in)  :: w(ixG^T,1:nw),wold(ixG^T,1:nw)
-    double precision, intent(in)  :: xgrid(ixG^T,1:ndim),xpart(1:ndir),upart(1:ndir),qpart,mpart,particle_time
+    double precision, intent(in)  :: xgrid(ixG^T,1:ndim),x(1:ndir),u(1:ndir),q,m,particle_time
-    double precision, intent(out) :: payload(npayload)
+    double precision, intent(out) :: mypayload(mynpayload)

   end subroutine update_payload
   \endcode